 Similar to War, this easy and long game will keep you busy all night in trying to win the whole deck.
 So settle in for a fun, sometimes tense, game of Beggar My Neighbor!

 No need for fancy bingo cards!
 Just grab a deck and start playing in this two player version!
+Or grab one of our free bingo boards!

 In this game, you try to capture cards until you run out of cards in your hands and see who can get the most points!